PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Single View Experiments

 \section{Single View Experiments}

-In this section, we first peform experimental evaluations on the monocular 3D plane recovery task with two public datasets.
-Then, we ablate the structural designs of our intra-frame component to demonstrate that multiple sub-tasks of plane recovery can benefit each other through proposed unified query learning.
+In this section, we first perform experimental evaluations on the monocular 3D plane recovery task with two public datasets.
+Then, we ablate the structural designs of our intra-frame component \jiajia{(PlaneRecTR)} to demonstrate that multiple sub-tasks of plane recovery can benefit each other through unified query learning.